agabriel81/terraform-aro/README.md

 The application should expose a certificate signed by our custom CA with a 2h duration.

-The certificate will be automatically renewed by OpenShift Cert-Manager Operator
+The certificate will be automatically renewed by the OpenShift Cert-Manager Operator